 Mar 4, 2013 / By Michael Abbey

 The first round of raw material had been presented to the publisher called Osborne McGraw-Hill in those days.
-There were lots of holes in the work and I spent hours of my time getting the finishing touches on the work, published in the fall of 1994.
-We had no other avenues to get technical chit-chat out there; no BLOGging, no social media but some hard-copy publications.
+There were lots of holes in the work, and I spent hours of my time getting the finishing touches on the work, published in the fall of 1994.
+We had no other avenues to get technical chit-chat out there; no blogging, no social media but some hard-copy publications.
 The first round of editing was done via a brown paper envelope being dispatched from Berkeley California to my doorstep followed by surface mail back to the copy editor.
-It was a chore but was exciting.
+It was a chore, but an exciting one.

-So what’s changed … the routes one can follow to be a published author.
-Check this out as a prime example of where the publishing business has gone … electronic, digital and did I mention “electronic” or “digital”.
+So what’s changed?
+The routes one can follow to be a published author.
+Check this out as a prime example of where the publishing business has gone: electronic, digital, and did I mention “electronic” or “digital”?
 Have a look at Subhajit’s offering at Amazon and let that get your creative juices flowing.
-No more hard-copy; no more exhaustive rounds of back and forth editing and revising.
-Just ensure at least one other person sees the work as it progresses and keep the following in mind from someone who has been there and back many may times:
+No more hard-copy, no more exhaustive rounds of back-and-forth editing and revising.
+Just ensure that at least one other person sees the work as it progresses and keep the following in mind from someone who has been there and back many, many times:

-- spell check your work as you go keeping in kind that this electronic engine is not foolproof and a manual viewing of all written material is warranted as well
+- Spell check your work as you go, keeping in kind that this electronic engine is not foolproof and that a manual viewing of all written material is warranted as well.

-- be careful with acronyms … when first used in a chapter, expand them to remove confusion they could generate in the readers’ mind
+- Be careful with acronyms.
+When first used in a chapter, expand them to remove the confusion they could generate in the readers’ mind.